joyvchen/joyvchen.github.io/_posts/2014-07-18-starting-anew-with-jekyll.md

 ---
 layout: post
 title: Starting Anew with Jekyll
-excerpt_separator: <!-- more -->
 ---

 It's about time for a new blog.

 In the interest of practicing some new languages and website building techniques, I decided to make the switch from WordPress to Jekyll, a Ruby-based static site generator.
 Simply put, Jekyll takes a template directory, runs it through markup language converters, and spits out a static HTML website.
 I've only been using it for a few days now, but I already love it.
-Here are a few reasons why.<!-- more -->
+Here are a few reasons why.

 **Fast and Free**